 Agencies awarding grants often require that the grantee provide certifications that all statements and representations in their application are true.
 It is also common for other certifications to be required of the grantee, such as certifying that the grantee has a conflict of interest policy in place.

 Similarly, grantees should conduct thorough background checks on all employees and other stakeholders involved in administering the grant or its programs.
-Organizations need to ensure that are not introducing a history of theft, and dishonesty into the grant administration process.
+Organizations need to ensure that they are not introducing a history of theft and dishonesty into the grant administration process.

 #2 Education: Do people know what to look for?